WHAT WE DO

-We believe in the sheer transformative power of allowing everyone to play and have fun.
-Past projects have included the building of giant board games, the invention of Suburban skiing, the Great British Bread Golf Open and The Freshwater Sardine Festival.
-Bringing people together under the banner of doing something that's 'just fun' or 'silly' instead of earnestly forcing the issue that we're building stronger communities is a great way to lay the foundations.
+We believe in the transformative power of allowing everyone to play and have fun.
+We like to think that we create playgrounds for adults as well as children, so that adults can remember what it was like to be a child who believed they could do anything.
+Bringing people together under the banner of doing something that's 'just fun' or 'silly' instead of earnestly forcing the issue that we're building stronger communities is our way to lay the foundations.
 People don't feel forced, or preached to – they get involved because they sense they are going to enjoy themselves.

 Read more about the fun we’ve had building giant board games, inventing new sports such as Suburban Skiing and Bread Golf and curating festivals such as:

 Enabling people to command their own story rather than the one written for them – a real say in their own future, the wellbeing of the area and the environment where they live.

 By using participation, permission and play we aim to provide people with the resolve, confidence and passion to pursue ambitious visions for their communities.
 We aim to support communities filled with purpose that can influence change through involvement in policy setting, regeneration, asset ownership, social enterprise and economic development.

 Read more about projects that have allowed communities to develop a shared sense of purpose: